 Information that an organisation ‘collects, uses or discloses’

 IPP 3 requires organisations to take reasonable steps to ensure the quality of personal information at three distinct points in the information lifecycle:

-Historical information that is held by an organisation, which is not currently being used or disclosed, does not require constant reasonable steps to ensure its accuracy.
-However, if at a later point in time the information is used or disclosed, reasonable steps need to be taken at that time to ensure its quality.
+Historical information held by an organisation, which is not currently being used or disclosed, does not require constant reasonable steps to ensure its accuracy.
+However, if the information is used or disclosed at a later point in time, reasonable steps need to be taken at that time to ensure its quality.
 This is discussed in more detail below, in ‘Reasonable steps under IPP 3 throughout the information lifecycle’.

 ‘Accurate’, ‘complete’ and ‘up to date’

 ‘Accurate’ is not defined in the PDP Act.
 The ordinary meaning of the word ‘accurate’ is ‘free from error or defect’ or ‘in exact conformity to truth, to a standard or rule’.1 Organisations must take reasonable steps to ensure personal information is accurate when it is collected, used and disclosed.

 Inaccuracy for the purposes of IPP 3 includes factually incorrect personal information.
 For example, misspelt names, wrongly addressed personal correspondence and information attributed to the wrong person will be regarded as inaccurate.

 Case Study 3A: Surveillance records created about the wrong person2